 What should I do to support my formula fed baby’s feeding schedule?

 If you’re in the thick of the first 8 weeks, take a deep breath!
 You and your baby are both still learning and things will get easier over time.
 Focus on baby’s feeding cues to let you know what to do.

-Feed your newborn 6 to 10 times for formula and 8 to 12 times for breastmilk in a 24-hour period versus focusing on a specific feeding schedule.
+Feed your newborn formula 6 to 10 times in a 24-hour period rather than focusing on a specific feeding schedule.
 Follow your baby’s hunger and fullness cues.

 Older baby feeding pattern

-Allow your baby’s cues (not the clock!) to guide you in determining how much breast milk or formula to offer and how frequently.
-It’s ok if your baby stops nursing sooner than usual or does not finish a bottle, and it’s also ok if your baby prolongs breast feeding or needs you to prepare an additional bottle.
+Allow your baby’s cues (not the clock!) to guide you in determining how much formula to offer and how frequently.
+It’s ok if your baby does not finish a bottle, and it’s also ok if your baby needs you to prepare an additional bottle.